jeremieSimon/playing_w_rust/README.md

 The concurrent graph is therefore optimized for **throughput**.
 This approach has the following pros:
 1. Have a perfect maximization of the CPU usage with minimal interrupts.\
-If we're executing our code on a 4 core machines, we can have 4 batch running at the time.
+If we're executing our code on a 4 core machines, we can have 4 batches running at the time.
 Every time a batch is completed, a Thread is taking the next batch to process from a queue.
+This process continues until there is no more data to process.

 2. Performance is very predictable\
 For applications with strict SLAs, predictability in performance is key.
 You want your performance to have very little variance.